FraserChapman/cache/README.md

 Primarily designed for use with Kodi plugins but generic enough for most purposes.

-Can be used as a generic key/blob data store that without directives.
+Can be used as a generic key/blob data store when used without directives.

 https://docs.python.org/2/library/sqlite3.html

 https://tools.ietf.org/html/rfc7234